john-xor/PowerLnk/README.md

 # PowerLnk
-generates a .Lnk file that executes a reverse shell in hidden powershell window
+generates a .Lnk file that executes a reverse shell in powershell

 # Useage
 script take two parameters -ip and -port where ip and port is the device you are listening on